MaryamTariq-1/EDA_Suicide_Bombing_Attacks_Pyhton/README.md

 ## Acknowledgements

-- Performed Interne At CodexCue!
+- Performed Internship at CodexCue!

 ## Contact

 For any questions or inquiries, please contact:
 - Your Name: [marymughal216@gmail.com]
-- GitHub: [MaryamTraiq-1]
+- GitHub: [MaryamTariq-1]